soufantech/pulumi-aws-contrib/src/components/ecs/README.md

 - Log Group uses a log retention default of 180 days
 - Log Stream gets container name in task definition to link log to ECS task pane

+### Load Balancer

+Supports the use of load balancer if the Target Group is specified.

 ### Other information

 Tag propagation is configured to use the Task Definition instead of the ECS service allowing adjustments during deploy time.